the wizard of warp, the queen of the corkscrew twist, rachel the writer

 A proud West Virginian, Rachel earned four degrees from her home state’s flagship university—Let’s go, Mountaineers!—and considers herself a lifelong learner, even if she ghosted her Mensa dues years ago.

 By day, she strategizes in corporate boardrooms.
-By night (and most weekends), she writes what keeps you up at night, and her stories don’t knock.
-They break in.
+By night (and most weekends), she writes the stories that won't let you sleep.

 Her home is shared with her husband and a rotating cast of rescued Doberman Pinschers who have the looks of security guards but the hearts of marshmallows.